 Starbridge provides information and referral services at community locations throughout Monroe County and at their office located at 1650 South Avenue to improve the community's awareness of disability-related issues and resources that are available.
-Information and referral services address topics including special education services, accessing medical care, transition planning, days named to disabilities reprises self-adversary financial basefits including and developmental disabilities services, self-advocacy, financial benefits, inclusivity, and employment.
+Information and referral services address topics including special education services, accessing medical care, transition planning, days compared disabilities reprises self-advences.
+Generally benefits including and the self-advences of the self-advences of the self-advences of the self-advences of the self-advences.

+developmental disabilities services, self-advocacy, financial benefits, inclusivity, and employment.
 Starbridge serves individuals with intellectual/developmental disabilities (I/DD), and provides information and referral services, including but not limited to the following: informing individuals with I/DD and their families about resources and supports available in the community; assisting individuals with I/DD and their families with accessing services; education for organizations and groups (such as but not limited to colleges, schools, employers, libraries, and recreation programs) regarding how they can be more inclusive of people with disabilities; public education events to promote awareness of I/DD-related issues and resources available; and other disability awareness events, including workshops on advocacy skills and disability-related topics.